btorrisi/hello-world/README.md

 # hello-world
-For purposes of learning about Github
+For purposes of learning about Github.
+Here is a change to the Readme file.